icons

 In some cases, not all commercial properties have to pay GST:

-• Selling as a Going Concern: Sometimes, when you sell a whole business with its property, this sale doesn’t need GST.
-This exemption makes it easier to transfer the entire business without extra tax costs.
+• Selling as a Growing Concern: When selling a whole business along with its property, the transfer is exempt from GST.
+This makes business sales smoother and avoids extra tax charges.

 NoBroker Makes GST on Commercial Property Easy